WillStaniforth/Wine-Isles/Player Characters/Sorin Thornvale.md

 # Sorin Backstory

 Sorin Thornvale was the youngest of three half-elven sons, born to Harlan and Mirella Thornvale.
 His older brothers, Daelon and Jareth, 17 and 22 years his senior, were more like uncles than siblings, spending their days working the fields and leaving Sorin to entertain himself.
+The farm was an hour from the closest village Green Thorpe and a couple days from Theogonia.
 Though his parents loved him, their time was stretched thin by the demands of the farm, and Sorin often felt like an afterthought in his own family.
 He found solace in the quiet of the nearby forest.